 The specific types of spending that comprise work-related, in-kind, and short-term benefits in Figure 3 are broken out by category in Figure 4.
-States shifted funds from basic assistance toward a variety of different services and benefits for low-income families.
-Of the five categories that comprise work-related, in-kind, and short-term benefits, funding for child care and work-related activities make up the bulk of expenditures.
+States shifted funds from basic assistance toward a variety of services and benefits for low-income families.
+Of the five categories that comprise work-related, in-kind, and short-term benefits, funding for child care and work-related activities are the bulk of expenditures.
 Proportional expenditures for both child care and work-related activities and supports increased dramatically in the late 1990s but slowed in later years and remained below their all-time high levels in FY 2013.

 While not comprising as significant a portion of state spending, the remaining categories that comprise work-related, in-kind, and short-term benefits increased at a steady rate between FY 1998 and 2013.
 In FY 1998, the average state spent no TANF funds on refundable tax credits for low-income families, diversion benefits (which usually provide one-time lump sum payments to families to help them avoid entering the state’s TANF program), and marriage and pregnancy programs aimed at supporting healthy marriages and educating families about family planning.
 By FY 2013, however, the three categories collectively comprised 14.7% of the average state’s TANF spending, with marriage and pregnancy programs alone comprising 7.2%.